stateful/docs.runme.dev/docs/installation/installrunme.md

 [](https://docs.runme.dev/installation/installrunme#default-markdown-viewer)

-If you don't see this option, make sure your VS Code is updated to at least version `1.63.0`.
+If you do not see this option, make sure your VS Code is updated to at least version `1.63.0`.

 ### **Default Markdown Viewer**